RENANZG/My-Debian-GNU-Linux/README.md

   <h4>Tips</h4>

   <h5>Reopen with Maximized Browser</h5>

+  <p>Firefox-based browser</p>

+  <p><em>Note</em>: its not possible to change the browser maximized window because of
+   “privacy.resistFingerprinting” option.</p>

-  <p>To open the browser with a maximized window, use "--start-maximized" as a parameter.</p>
+  <p>To open the firefox-based browser with a maximized window, go
+  to about:support in the address bar and press Enter, now in the
+  Profile Directory row section look where is the Profile Folder Click to Open the folder or edit in the terminal.
+Close the browser, and open xulstore.json file ajust the windows sizes as needed (1920 x 1080, 1366 x 768, 1280 x 720, 1200 x 1600)</p>

   <pre><code>
-  $ nano /home/user/Desktop/browser.desktop
+  {"chrome://browser/content/browser.xhtml":{"main-window":{"screenX":"44","screenY":"-12","width":"1280","height":"920","sizemode":"maximized"},"sidebar-ti>
   </code></pre>

+  <p>Chrome-based browser</p>

+  <p>To open the chrome-based browser with a maximized window, use
+  "--start-maximized" as a parameter in desktop entry.</p>

   <pre><code>
+  $ nano /home/user/Desktop/Chrome.desktops
+  </code></pre>

+  <pre><code>
   [Desktop Entry]
-  Exec=/usr/bin/browser --start-maximized %U
+  Exec=/usr/bin/chrome --start-maximized %u
+  </code></pre>

+  <pre><code>
+  [Desktop Entry]
+  Exec=/usr/bin/firefox -height 1200 -width 1600 %u
   </code></pre>

   <h5>Translate from Search Bar</h5>